raphaelgyory/django-rest-messaging/docs/django-rest-messaging-centrifugo.md

 ## Deployment

-Please refer to the centrifugo doc for [scaling](https://fzambia.gitbooks.io/centrifugal/content/deploy/nginx.html) and this discussion for [SSL configuration](https://github.com/centrifugal/centrifugo/issues/27).
+Centrifugo should run behind a proxy in production.
+Please refer to the centrifugo documentation for [deployment](https://fzambia.gitbooks.io/centrifugal/content/deploy/nginx.html).

 ## Testing